molgenis/vip-report/README.md

 ```

 ## Frequently asked questions
-### Why doesn't my report open in my web browser?
+### Why doesn't my report load in the web browser?
 You report might contain more data than your web browser can handle.
-Try reducing the number of VCF records, setting a lower value for --max_samples and disabling or reducing alignment data in .cram files.
+Try reducing the number of VCF records, setting a lower value for `--max_samples` and reducing alignment data in .cram files.
+In case of long-read alignment sequences try removing `--cram` from the argument list.

 ## Development